zendesk/demo_apps/v2/sell/custom-objects-app/README.md

 $ npm run build
 ```

-The output will confirm that a new zip file has been generated.
+The output confirms a new zip file has been generated.
 The file can be found in the **dist/tmp/** folder.
 See [Installing the app](#installing-the-app) to upload the app to Sell.